yamin-shihab/study-notes/grade_8/social_studies.md

   * People became more focused on showing off their wealth through their clothing, homes, and food.
     * This led to the introduction of sumptuary laws: laws that controlled how people could show off their wealth.
 * Religion was a very central part of people's lives daily lives.
 Life was also very difficult, so a hope for a better life after death was important to people.
   * The church at the time was very important and had different roles within it.
-People also had to pay a tithe: a tax towards the church.
+People also had to pay a tithe: a tax toward the church.
   * Some people decided to devote their lives to God and become monks; they entered monasteries and spent their time studying religious texts, praying, and working.
 They also helped other people through food donations for the poor, caring for the sick, and teaching children.
-    * Monasteries were centers of learning during the middle ages, and universities that grew around them taught grammar, geometry, astronomy, religion, law, medicine, and music.
+    * Monasteries were centers of learning during the Middle Ages, and universities that grew around them taught grammar, geometry, astronomy, religion, law, medicine, and music.
   * The Black Death made some people question their faith; their attempts at pleasing God haven't worked and felt abandoned.
-    * People also started to take a critical attitude towards the church because of this.
+    * People also started to take a critical attitude toward the church because of this.
 It was a wealthy institution that owned a third of Europe's land, received large sums of money in tithes, and some members like the clergy got caught up in the enjoyment of luxury.
 * With all these reformations going on, a period of great creativity in the arts and sciences called the Renaissance was about to begin, starting in Italy.
-  * It's name is French and means a rebirth of classical knowledge and learning.
+  * It's name is French and means a rebirth of Classical knowledge and learning.

 ## Chapter 2